INTERNET ACCESS FOR VISITORS

 PRE - PAID WI-FI INTERNET ACCESS

-PCCW have over 9000 wireless hotspots throughout Hong Kong including all Starbucks and Pacific Coffee outlets, most MTR platforms, concourses and Airport Express, all 7-Eleven and Circle K outlets and over 1000 PCCW phone booths (see below) from which a wi-fi signal is usually available within about 100-metres radius.
-PCCW pre-paid wi-fi passes are available allowing unlimited wi-fi access with a 24-hour pass costing HK$20 or a 30-day pass costing HK$158 and will represent good value for many visitors Passes can be purchased at PCCW shops and many convenience stores;
+CSL (formerly PCCW) has over 14,000 wireless hotspots throughout Hong Kong including all Starbucks and Pacific Coffee outlets, most MTR platforms, concourses and Airport Express, all 7-Eleven and Circle K outlets and over 1000 CSL phone booths (see below) from which a wi-fi signal is usually available within about 100-metres radius.
+PCCW pre-paid wi-fi passes are available allowing unlimited wi-fi access with a 24-hour pass costing HK$20 or a 30-day pass costing HK$158 and will represent good value for many visitors Passes can be purchased at CSL shops and most convenience stores;

 ONLINE SEARCH ENGINE FOR REGISTERED WI-FI ACCESS POINTS

-The Hong Kong Government's Office of the Telecommunications Authority (OFTA) maintains a search engine for all registered wi-fi access points in Hong Kong.
+The Hong Kong Government's Office of Communications Authority (OFCA) maintains a search engine for all registered wi-fi access points in Hong Kong.
 Searches can be made by name of service provider, geographical district and area;